-For migrants, stopover in Yemen often means rape and torture
+Seeking a better life in Saudi Arabia, migrants find torture, death in Yemen

 RAS AL-ARA, Yemen (AP) — Zahra struggled in the blue waters of the Gulf of Aden, grasping for the hands of fellow migrants.
-Hundreds of men, women and teenagers clambered out of a boat and through the surf emerging, exhausted, on the shores of Yemen.
+Hundreds of men, women and teenagers clambered out of a boat and through the surf, emerging, exhausted, on the shores of Yemen.

 The 20-year-old Ethiopian saw men armed with automatic rifles waiting for them on the beach and she clenched in terror.
 She had heard migrants’ stories of brutal traffickers, lurking like monsters in a nightmare.
 They are known by the Arabic nickname Abdul-Qawi — which means Worshipper of the Strong.